TrevorBai/budget-app/README.md

 ## Introduction

 This project is a small budget app keeping track of income and expenses in a month.<br />
-It uses vanila Javascript, HTML5 and CSS3.<br />
+It uses vanilla Javascript, HTML5 and CSS3.<br />

 ## Key features: